ISDAR logo

 Let’s Talk

-This year a new duty for the State Librarian is to maintain a list of Iowa daughters who are willing to present programs at other chapters.
+The State Librarian maintains a list of Iowa daughters who are willing to present programs at other chapters.
 Presentations can be either in person or virtual.
-Help me build this list.
-Has a member of your chapter given a particularly interesting presentation?
-Send me her name and I will get in touch with her.

 Thank you for all you do for ISDAR!